Inside Salon D Dallas

 There are a lot of new smoothing treatments and straightening treatments on the market.
 Which is safe?

 Japanese Straightening solution is an age old product but a New Technique developed in Japan in 2003 by Liscio.
-The active ingredient is Ammonium thioglycolate which has been used in the salon industry safely for 80 years.
+The active ingredient is Ammonium thioglycolate acid which has been used in the salon industry safely for 80 years.

 It is never applied to the scalp, but kept 1/4 to 1/2" from the scalp to prevent breakage and protect the body from system absorption, scalp and follicles from direct damage.
 100% of the solution is rinsed from the hair prior to ironing.
 The hair is neutralized with low strength hydrogen peroxide to ensure there is no active solution in your strands.
 You leave the salon with re-arranged bonds for permanently straight locks.